cse-sim/cse/doc/src/docs/input-structure.md

 !!! tip
     The initial `@` is always necessary.
 And don't miss the period after the `]`.

+#### Ambiguous names

+Note that CSE often allows multiple objects of the same type with the same name.
+For example:

+    GAIN G1 gnPower=100 ...

+    ZONE Z1
+       ...
+       GAIN G1 gnPower=200 ...
+       ...

+No problem so far.
+However, suppose some reporting is added:

+    REPORT RP1 rpType=UDT ...
+       REPORTCOL colHead="Gain" colVal=@GAIN["G1"].gnPower ...

+The REPORTCOL colVal probe is ambiguous -- CSE cannot determine which "GAIN G1" is being referenced.
+An "ambiguous name" error message is issued and the simulation does not run.
+There is no provision in the probe syntax to provide context information resolve such ambiguity.

+__However__, there is a simple work-around --

+!!! tip
+    Do not use ambiguous names, especially for objects that are likely to be probed.

+An unambiguous version of the above example might look like this:

+    GAIN TOPG1 gnPower=100 ...

+    ZONE Z1
+       ...
+       GAIN Z1G1 gnPower=200 ...
+       ...

+    REPORT RP1 rpType=UDT ...
+       REPORTCOL colHead="Gain" colVal=@GAIN["Z1G1"].gnPower ...

 #### probes.txt

 How do you find out what the probe-able member names are?
 CSE will display the a list of the latest class and member names if invoked with the -p switch.
 Use the command line